LeaVerou/lea.verou.me/blog/2024/contrast-color/index.md

 At this point, I should point out that while most web designers are aware of the [WCAG 2.1 contrast algorithm](https://www.w3.org/TR/WCAG21/#contrast-minimum), which is part of the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/) and baked into law in many countries, **it has been known for years that it produces extremely poor results**.
-So bad in fact that in some tests it [performs almost as bad as random chance](https://www.cedc.tools/article.html).
+So bad in fact that in [some tests](https://www.cedc.tools/article.html) it performs almost as bad as random chance for any color that is not very light or very dark.
 There is a newer contrast algorithm, [APCA](https://apcacontrast.com/) that produces _far_ better results, but is not yet part of any standard or legislation, and there have previously been some bumps along the way with making it freely available to the public (which seem to be largely resolved).